paololabuguen/project-4-web-scrapers/README.md

 ### Dashboard
 We decided to create a dashboard in HTML to show the results of our machine learning models.
 Details about each model are shown as well as some graphs about some columns in the dataset, to show how the distributions of some columns are.
 We are also able to test each model by selecting a random row from the test data, running the model with this row and making a prediction.
 We then compare the prediction with the actual result.

+In order to use the dashboard, run the app.py file under the flask folder.
+Then, run dashboard.html under the html file.

 ### Conclusion
 In conclusion, we were mostly able to predict non-defaulters than defaulters.
 Accuracy was around 90% for the neural network model, random forest model and one logistic regression model and 75% for the other logistic regression model.
 We could improve these models in